knpuniversity/doctrine-queries/knpu/select-specific-fields.md

         FROM AppBundle\Entity\FortuneCookie fc
         WHERE fc.category = :category

-For me, sometimes the top errors is so small, it doesn't make sense.
+For me, sometimes the top error is so small, it doesn't make sense.
 But if I look at it in context of the full query, it's a lot easier to figure out what mistake I made.